MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ne-d3dkmthk-_kmtqueryadapterinfotype.md

  - Windows
 ---

-# _KMTQUERYADAPTERINFOTYPE enumeration
+# KMTQUERYADAPTERINFOTYPE enumeration

 ## -description

-Each **KMTQUERYADAPTERINFOTYPE** value correlates to a specific piece of adapter information being retrieved by QueryAdapterInfo.
+Each **KMTQUERYADAPTERINFOTYPE** value correlates to a specific piece of adapter information being retrieved by [**D3DKMQueryAdapterInfo**](nf-d3dkmthk-d3dkmtqueryadapterinfo.md).
-Each enum value denotes how to interpret the other fields of **D3DKMT_QUERYADAPTERINFO**, especially **D3DKMT_QUERYADAPTERINFO::pPrivateDriverData**.
-**pPrivateDriverData** is commonly reinterpreted as a unique structure, corresponding to each enum value.
-Exceptions do exist, as detailed below.

 ## -enum-fields